CyclotronResearchCentre/bidsme/README.md

 and BIDS entities, extract the meta-data needed for sidecar JSON files, and create BIDS dataset in destination folder.

-Outside options cited [above](#gen_cli), `bidsify` accepts one parameter:
+In addition to options cited [above](#gen_cli), `bidsify` accepts one additional parameter:

 - `-b, --bidsmap` with path to the bidsmap file used to identify data files.
 If omitted, the `bidsmap.yaml` will be used.
 Bidsmap will be searched first in local path, then in `bidsified/code/bidsme/`.

 > N.B.
-It is advisable to first run bidsification in ["dry mode"](#gen_cli), using switch `--dry-run`, then if there no errors detected run bidsification in normal mode.
+It is advisable to first run bidsification in ["dry mode"](#gen_cli), using switch `--dry-run`, then if no errors are detected, proceed to run bidsification in normal mode.

-The subjects and session Id are retrieved from folder structure, but still can be modified in the plugins.
-It can be useful if one plan perform a random permutation on the subjects, for additional layer of anonymisation.
+The subjects and session Id are by default retrieved from the folder structure, but still can be modified in the plugins.
+It can be useful if the user plans to perform a random permutation on the subjects, to add additional layers of anonymisation.

 > NB: The log files with messages and, separately the errors are stored in destination directory in `source/bidsme/bidsify/log` sub-directory.